Duloxetine

 Will my baby need extra monitoring?

-All pregnant women in the UK should be offered a detailed anomaly scan at around 20 weeks of pregnancy as part of their routine antenatal care.
-No extra monitoring for major birth defects is required following duloxetine use in pregnancy.
+Women in the UK will be offered a very detailed scan at around 20 weeks of pregnancy as part of their routine antenatal care.
+Taking duloxetine in pregnancy would not normally require extra monitoring of your baby for birth defects.

 Are there any risks to my baby if the father has taken duloxetine?

-We would not expect any increased risk to the baby if the father took duloxetine before or around the time you became pregnant.
+We do not expect any increased risk to your baby if the father takes duloxetine.

 Who can I talk to if I have questions?